mspanwar21/BestBuy/README.md

 ## Limitations / Additional Notes

 Unfortunately, I was not able to successfully run the `order-service` using Azure Service Bus due to integration issues and local testing limitations.
 As a backup, I created an `all-in-one.yaml` file intended to consolidate the services and simplify deployment.
 However, this file was not used in the final implementation, as the primary focus was to demonstrate functionality using RabbitMQ for message brokering.
+OR might be an Authentication Issues application failed to authenticate correctly.
+The service couldn't establish a connection to Azure
+   Service Bus, possibly due to misconfigured credentials.

 ## Used Architecture Diagram